lilygoose89/coco/_drafts/why-do-digital-nomads-choose-chiang-mai.md

 Efforts on both the local and national level are in place to push for more nomad-friendly visa options (and you can help these move forward by [contributing to a survey on the Economic Impact of Digital Nomads in Chiang Mai](https://docs.google.com/forms/d/e/1FAIpQLSceB-ZX_nBstr5P6XExdxofVpxadse-MKrmtuyN6xq2qg5xnw/viewform?usp=sf_link){: target="_blank"}) so while we wait on the government to get immigration in line with national policies for attracting talent, you've got options and [we've got your back when it comes to visa services](https://www.facebook.com/mjandco.th/){: target="_blank"}.

 ## Blazing-fast WiFi

+Lastly, of course, no list of why Chiang Mai caters so well to digital nomads would be complete without acknowledging the importance of great motherf\*\*\*ing WiFi.
+It's not optional, and [Chiang Mai's internet speeds](https://www.speedtest.net/global-index/thailand){: target="_blank"}&nbsp;and coverage are solid.

+In other nomad hotspots like Bali, coworking spaces offer the antidote to insfrastructure issues like power cuts and sh\*\*ty WiFi, but in Chiang Mai, you never have to worry.
+Thailand has an excellent telecom infrastructure and wherever you may wander, you won't be far from WiFi.

+It's available for free at nearly all accommodations, cafes, restaurants, massage shops, nail salons and more.
+Cheap data-plans and extensive 4G coverage mean that your phone is always connected and can act as a WiFi hotspot too.

+At coworking spaces you'll typically have access to multiple networks for backup and those who prefer to work from their home office will have no trouble setting up private internet without the need for a long-term contract.

+Whether you prefer the phrase "digital nomad" or "location independent" the crux is that you rely on your laptop and WiFi to enable your lifestyle.
+Chiang Mai has excellent internet, making it an ideal place from which to live and work.

 \---